History

 Initially known unofficially as the "Wampus Cats," the nickname “Aztecs” was adopted in 1925 when male students were admitted, and scarlet and black became the official colors in 1928.
 “Montezuma” debuted in a half-time skit at a football game in 1941, and the Aztec Warrior became the official mascot in 2003.
 The new mascot was met with controversy and criticism especially as the rationale denied the ongoing existence of true Aztec people and culture elsewhere (in what is now known as central México), coupled with the occupation of Kumeyaay land, and the selection of Spanish colonial mission-style architecture.

-resolution to Associated Students to change the mascot, which failed 25-1.
+In 2014 the Queer People of Color Collective presented a resolution to Associated Students to change the mascot, which failed 25-1.
 In Spring 2017 the Native American Student Association (NASA) set forth a resolution to retire the mascot and moniker.
 The resolution cited the Civil Rights Act of 1964, State of California's Education Code, the United States Commission on Civil Rights, Executive Order 1097 of the chancellor of the CUS system, the American Psychological Association, and other prominent organizations.
 Stating, "No individual or school has a cognizable interest in retaining a racially derogatory or discriminatory school or athletic team name, mascot, or nickname"(State of California Education Code Title 1, Division 1, Part 1, Chapter 2, Article 3.5 [221.1]), the resolution was approved unanimously by the Student Diversity Commission (SDC) but was not approved by the SDSU Student Council by a vote of 12-14 with one abstention.
 Following approval of a subsequent resolution from the University Senate, Interim President Sally Roush formed a Task Force in Spring 2017 to research replacing the SDSU mascot and moniker, concluding with the decision to maintain the "Aztec" moniker and refer to it as "spirit leader."